zubairhassan652/tutorials/Golang.md

 # Data Sharing
 in tow different ways

+### Package level
+using global variable

 ### Runtime level
-using context package we can access runtime level data in every package and every go routines

-### Package level
-using global variable we can access them accross the package

-# Bundling on build tags
-###### TODO
+using context package with goroutines safety

 # Interface mystries
 Go's interface values are really a pair of pointers.
 When you put a concrete value into an interface value, one pointer starts pointing at the value.
 The second will now point to the